Skip to main content

 Choosing a Path in Advanced Nursing Care

 Nurses looking to further their education to provide more direct care to patients have plenty of certification options to choose from.
-The FNP and PMHNP roles are merely two of the most popular nursing roles.
+The FNP and PMHNP are merely two of the most popular nursing options.

 One way to prepare for a lasting career in advanced practice nursing is to enroll in the online Post-Master’s Certificate – Family Nurse Practitioner (PMC-FNP) or the Post-Master’s Certificate – Psychiatric Mental Health Nurse Practitioner (PMC-PMHNP) programs at Walsh University Online.
-The programs are designed for working nurses, providing online work with hands-on clinical opportunities to prepare you for success in patient care and advocacy.
+The programs are designed for working nurses and provide online work with hands-on clinical opportunities to prepare you for success in patient care and advocacy.

-Explore the program, and find out how you can focus and provide important primary care as an FNP.
+Explore the program, and find out how you can gain the skills and knowledge to provide important primary care as an FNP.

 Recommended Readings